Project Manager James Loren

 Allegra: You seem to really enjoy being a dad, can you talk a little about how that has changed your approach to the world?

 James: I absolutely love being a dad.
 It’s very challenging but it’s also extremely fulfilling.
 Every day is different especially with newborns and toddlers.
-They grow up so quickly, and it’s fun – even mind blowing – to watch them become their own unique person.
+They grow up so quickly, and it’s fun – even mind-blowing – to watch them become their own unique personality.
 I’m not sure being a dad has changed my approach to the world, but it’s definitely given me a deeper appreciation and respect for my parents.
 Sometimes, when the kids are misbehaving, I realize that I used to do exactly what the kids are doing at that moment.
 My mom and dad were very patient with me, and this has definitely shaped my parenting “style”.
 I also want to give credit to my wife, Lesley, for being an amazing mom.
 I’m grateful that we work well together as a team especially when it comes to the kids.

 Allegra: Do you have any other interesting hobbies that you want to share?